All Episodes

 I like that.

-Anyway, greetings, uh, my friends.
+Anyway, greetings, my friends.

-All of my uh let's go to audio soundbite number one.
+Olamont, let's go to audio soundbite number one.

-After the Supreme Court ruled in favor of terrorists at Club Gitmo, the uh drive-by media played it as a loss for the Bush administration.
+The drive-by media played it as a loss for the Bush administration.

 This is a major defeat for the Bush administration.

-The court has delivered another defeat to the President.
+The court has delivered another defeat to the president.

 It's a very, very big defeat for the Bush administration.

-Okay, so today we busted a terrorist plot in New York City, the FBI, which is a federal uh agency, by the way.
+Okay, so today we busted a terrorist plot in New York City, the FBI, which is a federal agency, by the way.

 Let's check the drive-by media today.